hexatomic/hexatomic/paper.md

 This not only creates operating costs, but also constitutes a single point of failure, increasing the risk of data loss.
 Additionally, web-based annotation is impractical in regions without easily accessible internet connectivity, e.g., during linguistic fieldwork.
 *Hexatomic* is used on the researcher's local machine and offers full control over data, including the possibility to version data with existing version control systems.
-Version controlled local corpus data can additionally be shared and collaborated on via existing collaboration platforms, e.g., those based on git [@git].
+Version controlled local corpus data can additionally be shared and collaborated on via existing collaboration platforms, e.g., those based on `git`.

 *Hexatomic* has been designed and developed to gain a maximal potential for software sustainability.
 It is built on widely-used, mature technology with a strong community in research and industry,